1926 Ontario general election: A new political party?

-The Ontario Liberal Party, led by W.E.N.
-Sinclair, obtained 13 seats, while the Progressives won 10.
-Five Liberal-Progressive candidates were also elected, along with several independents.
-The selection of Liberal-Progressive candidates was complex in some cases: in Victoria North, William Newman was selected by the Progressives, while W.G.
-Carley was the Liberal nominee.
-Newman was named as the L-P candidate in a joint meeting of the local parties.
+The two main opposition parties mostly avoided campaigning against each other so to minimize the split of the temperance vote.
+The polarized nature of this election also caused some local Liberal and Progressive associations to formally endorse the candidate for the other party in the district.
+About a dozen candidates campaiged as Liberal-Progressives or Progressive-Liberals.
+Four of them, the pair in Oxford county and the pair in Victoria county, were successful in their bids.
 (Note: Newman would later join the Liberal caucus in January 1927, upon being instructed by the Clerk of the Legislature to make a choice as to which leader to sit behind.
 He had wanted to remain a member of the Liberal-Progressive group.
 J.H.
 Mitchell (Simcoe Southwest) joined him in the move, saying that he "has always been a Liberal".)
+The presence of jointly nominated candidates left some residual issues to be resolved at the convening of the parliament.